Amazon Advertising Reports: How to Analyze & Utilize Them

 8. Attributed Purchase Report

-The Attributed purchase report provides insights into the exact product purchased by the shopper after clicking on your Sponsored Brands ads.
+The Attribute purchase report provides insights into the exact product purchased by the shopper after clicking on your Sponsored brand ads.

 9. Gross and Invalid Traffic Report